Annie Maria Barnes: Career

 Before reaching middle age, Barnes had gained recognition in southern juvenile literature.
 Many of Barnes's earlier works appeared in the Sundayschool Visitor (juvenile periodical; Methodist Episcopal Church, South, Nashville, Tennessee).
 Barnes served as junior editor for the Woman's Board of Missions, Methodist Episcopal Church, South, having charge of its juvenile paper and of all its quarterly supplies of literature.
 She was a frequent contributor to leading journals, including Godey's Lady's Book.
 She served as the editor of Young Christian Worker and the Little Worker (Methodist Episcopal Church periodicals).
 In 1887, she began publishing a juvenile paper called The Acanthus (juvenile periodical; Atlanta; 1877–84), which was one of two juvenile papers published in the South at the time.
 While in literary character, it was a success, financially, like so many other southern publications, it was a failure.

 Barnes's first book was Some Lowly Lives (Nashville, 1885); and it was followed by The Life of David Livingston (Nashville, Brigham and Smith; 1887), and Scenes in Pioneer Methodism (Nashville, Brigham and Smith; 1889).
-Later, she wrote The Children of the Kalahari, a child's story of Africa, which was very successful in the U.S. and in England.
-Two books were published in 1892, The House of Grass and Atlanta Ferryman: A Story of the Chattahoochee.
+Later, she wrote The Children of the Kalahari, a child's story of Africa, which was very successful in the United States and in England.
+She published two books in 1892, The House of Grass and Atlanta Ferryman: A Story of the Chattahoochee.
 Among her numerous stories which proved to be quite popular, were: Gospel Among the Slaves, The Ferry Maid of the Chattahoochee (Philadelphia, Penn Publishing Company), "ow Achon-hoah Found the Light (Richmond, Presbyterian Committee of Publication), Matouchon, The Outstretched Hand, Carmio, Little Burden-Sharers, Chonite, Marti, The King's Gift, The Red Miriok, The Little Lady of the Fort, Little Betty Blew, Mistress Moppet, A Lass of Dorchester (Boston, Lee and Shepard), Isilda, Tatong, The Laurel Token, and several others.
 Some of her works were written using the pen name, "Cousin Annie".